kkga/foot.kak/README.md

 mode][server-mode] and spawns new windows by running `footclient` for instant startup.

 When run as a popup, the window id is set to `popup`.
-You may use it configure floating rules in your window manager.
+You may use it to configure floating rules in your window manager.

 Sway configuration example: